pharo-project/pharo-changelogs/Pharo110ChangeLogs.md

     - Debugger fixes
     - Cleanups for CleanBlock hierarchy
 - Debugger
+    - Adding possibility to add bindings in debugger context interaction model
     - Lots of small improvements
+    - Lots of small UI fixes and tweaks
     - Cleanups
+- Inspector
+    - Columns now can be resized
+    - Lots of small UI fixes and tweaks
 - MetaLinks
     - can be put on Pragmas
+- TestRunner
+    - We added a new experimental model
+- DoIts (Relevan in playground, etc.)
+    - we now can compile DoIts without a method header and without the need of code reformatting (without having to add a return).
+- Compiler
+    - It can now create methods from a Bytecode IR
+- Metamodel
+    - Storage of class comments enhanced
+    -

 ### Speed

 - Improve #indexOfMonth: to not create symbols and compare without using #match
 - Major speedup of the SelectorTable
+- Reduce Symbol creation during compilation and interactive use
+- support for arithmetic SIMD bytecodes

 ### Fixes